HACCP resource

 Deviation description

 Date, time, which CCP or monitoring point was out of limits, the actual reading, and who found it.
-'Temperature problem' isn't a useful entry.
+'Temperature problem' is not a useful entry.
 It needs to be specific.

 Immediate action field

-What was done with the affected product right away — held, destroyed, reworked, returned.
-Separate from the root cause column because they're two different decisions.
+What was done with the affected product right away: held, destroyed, reworked, or returned.
+Keep this separate from the root cause because they are two different decisions.

 Root cause entry